A few days ago Benjamin Reed, a.k.a. RangerRick and Benjamin

 various

-KDE games
+KDE games,

 KDE Wallet,

-look pretty cool on Mac OS X.
+KTips as well as Konqi look pretty cool on Mac OS X.

 Note that the KDE icons also appear in the Apple equivalent of Kicker.